hzqst/CaptionMod/README.md

 ### Source RegEx:

-see Macri Type
+see Macro Type

 ### Destination Text:

-see Macri Type
+see Macro Type

 ### How to use a macro? add these in cell which is not in a sentence row.
 '''